Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

-\paragraph{Setup.} For TensorFlow experiments, we employ 18 workers, out of them 3 could be Byzantine ($n_w=18,f_w=3$) and 6 servers, 1 could be Byzantine ($n_{ps}=6,f_{ps}=1$).
-We employ a batch size of 32 at each worker, leading to an effective batch size of 480 in the normal case (with $n_w=4f_w+3=15$).
-Recent studies show that going further than this number does not help achieve faster convergence~\cite{shallue2018measuring}, in addition to reducing throughput.
+\paragraph{Setup} For TensorFlow experiments, we employ 18 workers, out of them 3 could be faulty ($n_w=18,f_w=3$) and 6 servers, 1 could be faulty ($n_{ps}=6,f_{ps}=1$).
+Note that in \learn{} experiments, we do not use any servers (i.e.,\ workers communicate in a peer--to--peer fashion).
+We employ a batch size of 32 at each worker, leading to an effective batch size of 480 in the normal case.
+Recent studies show that going further than this number does not help achieve faster convergence~\cite{shallue2018measuring} in addition to reducing throughput (due to the computation overhead).
 For PyTorch experiment, we use 10 workers, with also 3 Byzantine, and 3 servers, with only 1 Byzantine.
 We use a batch size of 100 at each worker.
-We repeated all experiments multiple times and found that the error-bars are always very small compared to the presented values and hence, we omit them for better readability.
+We repeated all the experiments multiple times and found that the error-bars are always very small compared to the presented values and hence, we omit them for better readability.